- Newbery Honor Winner & New York Times Bestselling Author -

 Q: Can you connect with my students via Zoom, or some other virtual meeting tool?

-A: I am not scheduling any more Zoom visits for the 2019-2020 school year.
+A: Please inquire.
+I am scheduling only a limited number Zoom visits for the 2020-2021 school year.

 Q: Would you record a video message for my class, or a video of yourself reading a chapter from Savvy?